 • Minimum of three years alpine climbing and preferably guiding experience

 • Ability to communicate and be congenial to co-workers, clients, and the general public

 • Teach in a kind and friendly manner under stressful conditions

 • Demonstrate appropriate decision-making and critical thinking skills under pressure

 • Completed at least an Avalanche 1 course through an approved program

 • Hold a valid U.S. driver's license

 Most guides begin on our domestic programs in Washington guiding on Mt.
 Rainier and in the North Cascades.
 Those who successfully complete 1-2 seasons in Washington are often asked to guide on expeditions such as Denali, Aconcagua, or the Mexico Volcanoes.
 A select few guides will be offered the opportunity to join us as guides in the Himalayas, on Kilimanjaro, and in Antarctica.

-Qualified applicants will be invited to attend a week-long training/try-out in the spring of 2012.
-This training is designed to familiarize guides with the teaching methods and philosophy of Alpine Ascents guiding.
-Those who successfully complete this training will be scheduled for the summer season and are expected to be available from May-September.
-Housing is provided for guides between most trips.
+Qualified applicants will be invited to attend a week-long try-out in the spring of 2015.
+This tryout is designed to test the skills and experience of applicants, and to familiarize guides with the teaching methods and philosophy of Alpine Ascents.
+Those who demonstrate the above listed skills and qualifications during the tryout will be scheduled for the summer season and are expected to be available from May-September.
+Housing is provided for guides between trips.

 Alpine Ascents is an equal opportunity employer actively encouraging applicants of age, race, religion, color, handicap, sex, physical condition, developmental disability, sexual orientation or national origin.